SpencerDawkins/sdp-roq/draft-dawkins-avtcore-sdp-roq.md

 The SDP "setup" attribute, defined for media over TCP in {{!RFC4145}}, will be reused to indicate which endpoint initiates a QUIC connection (whether the endpoint actively opens a QUIC connection, or accepts an incoming QUIC connection.

-**Editor's Note:** do the actpass and holdconn setup roles have meaning for RTP over QUIC?

 The SDP "connection" attribute, defined for TCP in [RFC4145], will be reused to indicate whether the endpoint will open a new QUIC connection, or reuse an existing QUIC connection.

-* {{!I-D.ietf-avtcore-rtp-over-quic}} defines how RTP and RTCP can be multiplexed onto a single QUIC connection.
-An application that will perform this multiplexing uses the "rtcp-mux" attribute defined in {{!RFC5761}} in its SDP signaling.

 * Check QUIC impacts on BUNDLE